Nicolas Lerner

-Nicolas Lerner, born June 29, 1978, in the 14th arrondissement of Paris, is a senior French civil servant.

-He served as Director General of Internal Security at DGSI from 2018 to 2024.
-On December 20, 2023, he was appointed by the Council of Ministers as General Director of Directorate General for External Security, DGSE, effective January 9, 2024.
+Nicolas Lerner (/fr/; born 29 June 1978) is a French senior civil servant.
+He served as Director General of Internal Security (DGSI) from 2018 to 2024.
+On 20 December 2023, he was appointed by the Council of Ministers as Director General of External Security (DGSE), effective 9 January 2024.

 Career

-In 2018, while Deputy Director at the Ministry of the Interior, he was appointed head of the Directorate General of Internal Security (DGSI).

-He then became the youngest head of French internal intelligence, at the age of 40.
+A civil servant at the Ministry of the Interior, Lerner was deputy chief of staff to the Paris Police Prefect under Chief of Staff Laurent Nuñez from 2012 to 2014 and subprefect of the arrondissement of Béziers from 2014 to 2015.
+In 2018, while deputy chief of staff to the Minister of the Interior, Lerner was appointed head of the Directorate General of Internal Security (DGSI).
+He became the youngest head of French internal intelligence, at the age of 40.